dragossmunteanu/DATABASE-FOR-SOFTWARE-COMPANY/README.md

 - Add API endpoints for easier integration.

 ## ✨ **Contributors**
-This project is developed by [Dragos Munteanu].
+This project is developed by Dragos Munteanu.
 Open for collaboration!

 ---